 - Lentils with brown rice, serving of salmon, and green apple

-- Vegetable soup with salad of arugula, lettuce, carrot, and avocado
+- Vegetable soup with a salad with arugula, lettuce, carrot, and avocado

 - Fruit (your choice)

-- Slice of fresh pineapple and green tea
+- A slice of fresh pineapple and green tea

-- Green salad dressed with extra virgin olive oil, serving of white fish, slice of pineapple
+- Green salad dressed with extra virgin olive oil, serving of white fish, a slice of pineapple

-- Pumpkin soup with seaweed, brown rice, and lime blossom tea
+- Pumpkin soup with seaweed, a dish with tofu, and lime blossom tea

-- Carrot soup, brown rice, and detox tea (your choice)
+- Carrot soup, brown rice, and a detox tea (your choice)

 - Brown rice with steamed vegetables and grilled chicken